 - In severe weather or for a long trip, you may want to add a shovel, a pair of boots, a blanket, any medication, food and a hot drink.

-More information is available from: Suffolk Constabulary: Driving Conditions, In the Snow or in the seasonal section of the Highways Agency website.
+More information is available from: Suffolk Constabulary: Driving Conditions, In the Snow, or in the weather watch section of the Highways Agency website.

 Icy roads and snow can often mean that older or more vulnerable people are not able to get out and about.